 Delaware participates in MARAMA (Mid-Atlantic Region Air Management Association) Alternative Power Unit grant program, which provides funds to small business trucking companies to purchase alternative power units.

 The Inspection and Maintenance (I/M) program is a mandatory control measure to help the State of Delaware to reach attainment with meeting the National Ambient Air Quality Standard (NAAQS) for ozone.
 Under the I/M program, vehicles undergo emissions testing in conjunction with a safety inspection or when a change of ownership occurs.
 By requiring that vehicles with excess emissions to be repaired and maintained, the I/M emission testing program is a meaningful element of Delaware's State Implementation Plan (SIP) to meet federal air quality standards.

 The I/M program inspection schedule is biennial, requiring vehicles to pass safety and emission inspections once every other year.
 The inspections are performed at no charge to the vehicle owner.
-The first five model years (i.e. 2008 and newer vehicles) are exempt from the I/M program in any given year.
+The first seven model years (i.e. 2011 and newer vehicles) are exempt from the I/M program in any given year.
 Motor vehicle emissions tests are performed on all gasoline and diesel powered light-duty vehicles weighing up to 8,500 pounds gross vehicle weight at the Delaware Division of Motor Vehicles Inspection Facilities.
 Any vehicle identified with excess emissions is required to be repaired before vehicle registration or renewal is obtained from DMV.